FarabiInnovations/agent_network_analysis/README.md

 Monte Carlo Foundation--
 Three-stage simulation architecture (independent → dependent → stable) provides expandable structure.

+This open-source framework is released under the MIT License, and the code is available for further experimentation and refinement.

 #### Some limitations and a few next steps:

 Temporal Dynamics: Add rolling adjacency matrices with reinforcement learning (RL) for more of an adaptive risk mitigation.